Social Security Fairness Act Payments Checklist: Nine Things to Know

 December 2023 is the last month that the WEP and GPO will apply to benefits.
 This means that benefits payable after December 2023 are eligible for the upward adjustment.
 So, all 2024 payments are eligible for a recalculation without the WEP and GPO reductions.
 As a reminder, benefits payable in January are typically disbursed in February, and so on.

-Public sector retirees and spouses/surviving spouses will eventually receive a payment reflecting what is owed from 2024 and will see an adjustment to their 2025 monthly benefit amounts.
+The majority of public sector retirees and spouses/surviving spouses should have received a payment reflecting what is owed from 2024 and an adjustment to their 2025 monthly benefit amounts by April 2025.

-5. When will a person see their Social Security benefit increase because of the SSFA?
+5. When will you see your retroactive Social Security benefit increase because of the SSFA?

-Current public sector employee and retirees.
-If you are waiting to file after you have reached your FRA in order to boost your monthly check by earning delayed retirement credits, you don't have to do a thing to benefit from the repeal of the WEP provision.
+Current public sector employees and retirees.
+Are you waiting to file until you have reached your FRA in order to boost your monthly check by earning delayed retirement credits?
+If so, you don't have to do a thing to benefit from the repeal of the WEP provision.
 When you file for benefits, your monthly amount will not be reduced.
 You aren't entitled to back benefits because you were collecting benefits in 2024.

 If you are unsure if you applied or have never applied.
 Now is the time to fill out the application.
 The earlier you get it in, the sooner it can be processed.